 The objectives of this advanced workshop are to promote the integration of technical and conceptual components of the individual's photographic work in the context of self-directed projects and personal research topics.
-This workshop brings together the second-semester junior and second-semester senior photography majors in a single class that emphasizes a critical dialog regarding experimental approaches to photographic image-making and personal research that each student is exploring.
-Second-semester juniors are expected to take risks and explore new artistic territories, while senior students are focusing on the final senior thesis exhibition, which will take place in an off-campus venue.
+This workshop a critical dialog regarding experimental approaches to photographic image-making and personal research.
+Second-semester juniors are expected to take risks and explore new artistic territories.
 The focus is on each student's ability to integrate their ideas and artistic expression while developing more advanced technical and critical skills in the context of group critiques, exhibitions and discussions of issues related to photography and contemporary art.
 Professional presentation of work and quality of output are developed in relation to each student's personal vision.
 Individual attention by the instructor in image processing, darkroom and digital workflow takes place, along with tutorials, presentations on the work of contemporary photographers and field trips that explore many aspects of research and professional practice.

-Advanced Photography Workshop (6 credit hours)
+Advanced Photography Workshop

-This course is designed to bring together first-semester senior photography majors with advanced levels of camera arts experience and/or expanded multidisciplinary practice.
+This course is designed to bring together first-semester senior photography majors with advanced levels of photographic experience and/or expanded multidisciplinary practice.
 The objectives for first-semester seniors emphasize self-directed project development and project management skills in the context of professional practice, advanced research techniques, exhibition and distribution.
 Students begin to focus their artwork in parallel with the goals of the senior thesis class and in preparation for a thesis exhibition in an off-campus venue that will take place during their final semester of their senior year.
 Lectures, screenings and tutorials by the instructor and participation in shared research and group critiques of work in progress take place on a regular weekly schedule.